USEPA/e-manifest/emanifest-py/README.md

 ### Regulators

-Starting with version > 3.0 emanifest python package, regulator can use the same methods as industry but with the `reg` keyword argument set to `True`.
+Starting with version 3.0 and above of this package, regulator can use the same methods as industry but with the `reg` keyword argument set to `True`.
 For example:

 ```python